@darthcav/ts-http-server

 KEYCLOAK_REALM unset Keycloak realm name; also used as the WWW-Authenticate realm label

-KEYCLOAK_CLIENT_ID unset Client ID registered in the realm
+KEYCLOAK_CLIENT_ID unset Client ID registered in the realm; verified as the token aud claim

 docker run --rm -p 8888:8888 -e HOST=0.0.0.0 ts-http-server